TheCarsonWest/nerd-emoji/Calc/Calculus Limits.md

 Limits have numerous applications in calculus and other areas of mathematics, including:

 * **[[Derivative]]:** The derivative of a function at a point is defined as the limit of the difference quotient.
-* **[[Integrals]]:** The definite integral of a function over an interval is defined as the limit of a Riemann sum.
+* **[[integrals]]:** The definite integral of a function over an interval is defined as the limit of a Riemann sum.
 * **[[Continuity]]:** Limits are used to define and understand [[Continuity]], which is a fundamental concept in calculus and analysis.
 * **Optimization:** Limits can be used to find the maximum or minimum values of a function.
 * **Approximation:** Limits can be used to approximate the value of a function at a point or the area under a curve.

 ### Conclusion

 Limits are a fundamental concept in calculus that play a crucial role in understanding the behavior of functions and their applications.
-By understanding limits, we can gain a deeper understanding of [[Continuity]], derivatives, integrals, and other important concepts in calculus.
+By understanding limits, we can gain a deeper understanding of [[Continuity]], derivatives, [[integrals]], and other important concepts in calculus.